- Programs & Initiatives

 Over those four years, SEAD pairs dedicated Dartmouth students and a curriculum based on educational equity with high-potential, low-income high school students (known as SEAD scholars).

-In addition to ongoing support and mentoring from Dartmouth students throughout the school year, the SEAD scholars return every summer for their four years where they take classes taught by professional educators, explore a multitude of collegiate activities, learn the skills necessary to navigate college—many for the first time in their family—and develop deep relationships with the Dartmouth community.
+In addition to ongoing support and mentoring from Dartmouth students throughout the school year, the SEAD scholars participate in immersion experiences where they take classes taught by professional educators, explore a multitude of collegiate activities, learn the skills necessary to navigate college—many for the first time in their family—and develop deep relationships with the Dartmouth community.